Autopsy in Spain for ex-Angola leader amid foul play claims

 Born in the slums of Luanda, dos Santos was one of Africa's longest-serving leaders.

-Critics say he used his nation’s oil wealth to enrich his family while leaving his people among the poorest on the planet.
+Critics say he used his nation's oil wealth to enrich his family but left his people among the poorest on the planet.

-When he stepped down, dos Santos handed over to former defence minister Joao Lourenco whom he had handpicked to succeed him.
+When he stepped down in 2017, dos Santos handed over to former defence minister Lourenco whom he had handpicked to succeed him.

-But Lourenco quickly turned on his erstwhile patron, starting an anti-corruption drive to recoup the billions he suspected had been embezzled under dos Santos.-AFP
+But Lourenco quickly turned on his erstwhile patron, unleashing an anti-corruption drive to recoup the billions he suspected had been embezzled under dos Santos.

+Dos Santos's son Jose Filomeno has been in prison since 2019 on corruption charges.

+His eldest daughter Isabel, who was once named by Forbes as Africa's richest woman, faces a slew of investigations into her multinational business dealings.